Homological stability and densities of generalized configuration spaces: Introduction

 exists, and depends only on the product $mn$, the Betti numbers of $X$, and $\dim X$, when the cup-product of any $mn$ compactly supported cohomology classes vanishes. \end{thm}

 The proof of this theorem uses Bj\"orner-Wachs theory of lexicographic shellability from algebraic combinatorics as the main computational input.
-The extra conditions listed above are there to ensure that certain spectral sequences degenerate already at page 2 so we can have a good handle on the \Poincare{} polynomials, since these are not motivic.
+The vanishing of the cup products is there to ensure that certain spectral sequences degenerate already at page 2 so we can have a good handle on the \Poincare{} polynomials, since these are not motivic.

-Using essentially the same computational input,~\cite{farb_coincidences_2016} went on to show that similar coincidences hold for quotients of Euler characteristics as well as quotients of Hodge-Deligne polynomials (i.e. Euler characteristic densities and Hodge-Deligne densities).
+Using essentially the same computational input,~\cite{farb_coincidences_2019} went on to show that similar coincidences hold for quotients of Euler characteristics as well as quotients of Hodge-Deligne polynomials (i.e. Euler characteristic densities and Hodge-Deligne densities).
 Unlike the case of \Poincare{} polynomials, however, these objects are motivic, which obviates the need for the spectral sequences involved to degenerate.
-As a result, these coincidences hold true without any of the three assumptions listed above.
+As a result, these coincidences hold true without this extra vanishing condition.